 So, baby steps.
 We’ll start putting the rugby players here, as we get them, acknowledging that we’re never going to get all of them.

 The second problem is that, like soccer, we’re limited to just points and games played.
 Even worse, most of the scoring falls to the fly-half, so there’s a real lopsidedness to how the rankings are going to come.
-Even spreading around credit for scoring leaves the No. 10’s way out in front.
+Even spreading around credit for team scoring leaves the No. 10’s way out in front.

 All players get full credit for their tries, conversions and drop goals.
 Penalties are split between the kicker and the team forwards.
 Backs get credit for team tries, forwards for all team scoring.